This accessibility statement applies to www.stevenage.gov.uk.

 Any new PDFs or Word documents we publish will meet accessibility standards.

 We have recently uploaded over 300 PDFs for a public enquiry that is taking place between 20th and 27th July.
 Due to the number, size and the duration that they will be available they will not be accessible.
 If you have difficulty accessing any of these files please email email@example.com.
 All the PDFs relating to this enquiry will be removed 8 weeks after the decision notice is published.

 We do not plan to add captions to live video streams because live video is exempt from meeting the accessibility regulations.

 This statement was prepared on 22 September 2020.
 It was reviewed on 2 July 2021.

 This website was last tested 13 August 2020 by the Digital Accessibility Centre (DAC).
-The accessibility issues with the code highlighted by the DAC have been addressed and the site will be re-tested week commencing 22 March 2021.
+The accessibility issues with the code highlighted by the DAC have been addressed and the site was retested in March 2021.

 We have Site Improve web monitoring software in place and have used Axe 4.7.1 to check the accessibility of this website.